Join our Performance MA/MFA information webinar

 Rose Bruford College’s Performance MA/MFA welcomes those interested in making, thinking, or writing about contemporary performance in diverse contexts.

-You will explore interdisciplinary performance practices across a range of fields, centring innovative performance and research methodologies that draw on socially engaged and radical approaches – from education to nightlife, theatre to activism, immersive to experimental, and beyond.
+You’ll explore interdisciplinary performance practices across a range of fields, centring innovative performance and research methodologies that draw on socially engaged and radical approaches – from education to nightlife, theatre to activism, immersive to experimental, and beyond.

-This programme empowers you to develop new creative practices and refine your existing performance skills.
-Through a combination of core shared modules and specialist pathways, you will engage with key techniques and approaches across a diverse range of disciplines:
+This programme will empower you to develop new creative practices and refine your existing performance skills.

-• Actor-Musicianship
+- Actor-Musicianship

-• Theatre for Children and Young People
+- Theatre for Children and Young People

-• Queer Performance
+- Queer Performance

-• Curating
+- Curating

 Shape the Future of Performance

-Modules & Pathways
+Core Modules and Specialist Pathways

 Pathways